 The family may request an interim reexamination any time the family has experienced a change in circumstances since the last determination [24 CFR 982.516(b)(2)].
 The PHA must process the request if the family reports a change that will result in a reduced family income [HCV GB, p.
 12-9].
-If a family reports a decrease in income from the loss of welfare benefits due to fraud or non-compliance with a

-If a family reports a decrease in income from the loss of welfare benefits due to fraud or non-compliance with welfare agency requirement to participate in an economic self-sufficiency program, the family's share of the rent will not be reduced [24 CFR 5.615].
+If a family reports a decrease in income from the loss of welfare benefits due to fraud or non-compliance with a welfare agency requirement to participate in an economic self-sufficiency program, the family's share of the rent will not be reduced [24 CFR 5.615].
 For more information regarding the requirement to impute welfare income see Chapter 6.

-If a family reports a change that would result in a decrease in the family share of rent, the PHA will conduct a interim reexamination.
-See Section 11-II.D. for effective dates.
+If a family reports a change that would result in a decrease in the family share of rent, the PHA will conduct an interim reexamination.
+See Section 11-II.D for effective dates.